-You might also find Winter Safety Tips for Families useful
+You May Also Enjoy Winter Safety Tips for Families

 #5.
 Clear Snow Off The Roof of Your Car

-This can easily slide down while driving and block your view again.
-Also if you leave snow on your roof and it freezes overnight it’s more difficult to get off the next day.
+Before hopping in your vehicle, clear the snow off your roof.
+If you don’t, the built-up snow could easily slide down while driving and block your view.
+Also, if you leave snow on your roof and it freezes overnight it’s more difficult to get off the next day.

 #6.
 Use Dipped Headlights

-When driving in snow or fog make sure to use your dipped headlights so that your visibility is not reduced and you are more visible to other drivers too.
+When driving in snow or fog make sure to use your dipped headlights.
+It will ensure your visibility is not reduced and you are seen by other road users.

 #7.
 Listen to the Surface

 If you’re driving along and the crunching sound of your car driving on snow suddenly stops, this could be an indication that you’re now driving on ice.

 #8.
 Drive in a High Gear

 Driving in a high gear is crucial as this reduces the number of revs and it will prevent the wheels from spinning.